-- Courtney Primary School is a slightly smaller than average primary school, currently with 7 single aged classes. - We have 18% of the school population on the SEND register.
-This is slightly above the national picture at 14%.
-The proportion of SEND pupils in the school, particularly those with an Education and Health Care Plan, has increased over the last three years. - 14% of pupils are identified as School Support. - 3% of pupils are identified with an Education and Health Care Plan. - We are housed in a modern building (built in 2010) which is one level.
-All areas, including the outside areas, are accessible to children with gross motor and physical difficulties. - We have a Family Link Leader who can offer counselling for pupils, liaison between parents and school and signposting to other agencies.
+- Courtney Primary School is a slightly smaller than average primary school, currently with 7 single aged classes. - We have 19% of the school population on the SEND register.
+This is above the national picture at 14%.
+The proportion of SEND pupils in the school has increased over the last four years. - 17% of pupils are identified as School Support. - 2% of pupils have an Education and Health Care Plan. - We are housed in a modern building (built in 2010) which is one level.
+All areas, including the outside areas, are accessible to children with gross motor and physical difficulties. - We have a Family Link Worker who can offer counselling for pupils, liaison between parents and school and signposting to other agencies.